ag-86/Assault-Cube-Mod/README.md

 # LoginRegistrationSystem

-⚠️ No maintenance & version specific.
+⚠️ No maintenance (Assault Cube version 1.2).

 Contains:
   - Windows 32 API to read and write to memory.